Educators: Join Us at NCCWSL!

 We receive hundreds of submissions each year.
 Our teams of reviewers ensure the right candidates are selected to receive financial assistance or participate at NCCWSL.

 - Facilitate a leadership workshop.

 We offer a slate of skill-building workshops geared towards both student attendees and campus professionals.
-Our 2018 application is now closed, but check back in the fall for our 2019 proposal schedule.
+To submit a workshop proposal click here.